 - Follow the advice from your guide, hotel, local, guide book

-- Descent if mild symptoms rapidly getting worse.
+- Descent if mild symptoms rapidly get worse.

-- Never leave or descent sick person along.
+- Never leave or descend sick person along.

 - Avoid getting cold.

-- Take easy and comfortable trekking rout even it is longer.
+- Take an easy and comfortable trekking route even if it is longer.

 First Aid Kit

 This is the basic list to cover the more common ailments that afflict trekkers.
-Climbing group, expeditions and trekkers going to isolated areas will need a more comprehensive kit.
+The climbing group, expeditions, and trekkers going to isolated areas will need a more comprehensive kit.